 What is Enriched Bread Dough?

 I learned from Zoë that enriched dough is dough that may contain eggs, butter, milk, and sugar (a.k.a. the good stuff) rather than lean dough which is made with just the basics like flour, water, and salt.
-Star bread is typically made with enriched dough as it is a sweeter bread.
+Star bread, like cinnamon rolls, and honey buns is typically made with enriched dough as it is a sweeter bread.

 What is the Right Temperature for the Liquid in Yeast Recipes?